KoinaVerma/Bank-Customer-Churn-Analysis/README.md

 ## ANALYSIS

-The analysis was conducted using Power BI, and various KPI cards and visualizations were created to explore customer churn patterns.
+I created two dashboards to visualize my analysis, incorporating KPI cards and various charts to provide a comprehensive view of customer churn patterns and key insights.

 <br>